 Let $B$ be a convex subset of $\Bbb{R}^d$.
 The support function of $B$ is defined on the unit sphere $\Bbb{S}^{d-1}$ by

 where the dot represents the usual Euclidean dot product.
-Geometrically, $p(\theta)$ represents the maximal distance from the origin to the a tangent plane $\alpha$ to $B$ such that $\alpha$ is orthogonal to $\theta$, taking into account the orientation given by $\theta$.
-Given this interpretation, it is not hard to see that the sum of the values of the support function for two antipodal points will give the \emph{width} or diameter of $B$ in the direction defined by these two points.
-This already shows that bounds on the width of $B$ could be expressed by inequalities of the type
+Geometrically, $p(\theta)$ represents the distance from the origin to the tangent plane $\alpha$ to $B$ such that $\alpha$ is orthogonal to $\theta$, taking into account the orientation given by $\theta$.
+Therefore the sum of the values of the support function for two antipodal points gives the \emph{width} or diameter of $B$ in the direction defined by these two points.
+This shows that bounds on the width of $B$ can be expressed by inequalities of the type